 - When the RRC_IDLE eDRX cycle is longer than the system information modification period, the UE verifies that stored system information remains valid before resuming/establishing an RRC connection.

-NOTE: If emergency PDU session resources are established, the gNB should not configure the Extended DRX when sending the UE to RRC_INACTIVE state.
+NOTE: If emergency PDU session resources are established, the gNB should either keep the UE in RRC_CONNECTED state until the emergency PDU session is released by the SMF or not configure the Extended DRX when sending the UE to RRC_INACTIVE state.
 The gNB recognizes the emergency PDU session resources based on special ARP value of a QoS flow as specified in TS 23.501 [3].